A Bayesian approach to learning mixtures of nonparametric components: Posterior contraction rates

 in $P_{f_0}^n$-probability. \end{theorem}

-Theorem~\ref{thm: density_posterior} establishes that, under the mixture of Dirichlet process mixtures (MDPM) prior and conditions \eqref{C3}, \eqref{C4} and \eqref{C5}, the posterior contraction rate of our estimator for the overall mixture density matches that obtained under a single Dirichlet process mixture prior.
+Theorem~\ref{thm: density_posterior} establishes that, under the assumptions \eqref{A1}-\eqref{A3} for a MDPM prior, the posterior contraction rate of our estimator for the overall mixture density matches that obtained under a single Dirichlet process mixture prior.